rust-lang/rfcs/text/3334-niche.md

   lifetime other than `'static`, this will also require at least some support for generic parameters.
-- **Non-primitive fields**: A struct could contain fields of non-primitive types, such as tuples, arrays, or other structs (including structs with niches themselves).
-This should wait until after niches support providing values with the type of the field, rather than as an unsigned integer.
+- **Non-primitive fields**: A struct could contain fields of non-primitive types, such as enums, tuples, arrays, or other structs (including structs with niches themselves).
 - **Whole-struct niches**: A struct containing multiple non-zero-sized fields could have niche values for the whole struct.
 - **Union niches**: A union could have a niche.